 Before leaving for New York City to catch my flight yesterday, there was unpacking to be done, laundry, shopping, bills, phone calls and emails to return, and packing for India!
-Of course writing this blog was a priority as well, since I knew I’d be 30,000 feet up in the air somewhere between Brussels and Delhi when it was scheduled to go live.
+Of course writing, this story was a priority as well, since I knew I’d be 30,000 feet up in the air somewhere between Brussels and Delhi when it was scheduled to go live.

 Traveling 13,000 miles in one week — 5,000 miles from Hawaii to New York and then 8,000 miles from New York to India ~ involves a lot of planes, trains, automobiles, laundry soap, and logistics.
 Trust me though, I’m not complaining.

-I can’t believe how blessed I am to be able to make these two dreams trips, literally within one week of each other!
+I can’t believe how blessed I am to be able to make these two dream trips, literally within one week of each other!

 Learning to Let Go